Nicotine Pouch Brands: The Complete Guide to Every Brand Worth Knowing in 2026

 ZYN

-ZYN is the undisputed market leader.
-Made by Swedish Match (now owned by Philip Morris International), ZYN holds the #1 position in the U.S. and has become almost synonymous with the category itself.
-Among all nicotine pouch brands, ZYN sets the benchmark.
+ZYN is the category leader by a wide margin.
+Made by Swedish Match (now owned by Philip Morris International), ZYN holds the #1 position in the U.S. and has become nearly synonymous with the format itself.
+In January 2025, the FDA authorized marketing for 20 ZYN products through the Premarket Tobacco Product Application (PMTA) pathway, making ZYN the first major nicotine pouch brand to receive that formal regulatory clearance.

 What's inside: Pharmaceutical-grade nicotine salt (nicotine bitartrate dihydrate), plus food-grade fillers, pH balancers, sweeteners, and flavorings.
 According to the ZYN FAQ page, the pouches contain no tobacco leaf.

-Flavors: 10 varieties, including Cool Mint, Wintergreen, Spearmint, Peppermint, Menthol, Citrus, Coffee, Cinnamon, Smooth, and Chill.
+Flavors: 10 varieties: Cool Mint, Wintergreen, Spearmint, Peppermint, Menthol, Citrus, Coffee, Cinnamon, Smooth, and Chill.

-The verdict: ZYN's strength is consistency.
+The verdict: ZYN's strength is consistency and regulatory credibility.
 The pouches are dry, slim, and discreet.
 The weakness?
-Only two nicotine strengths and a relatively limited range compared to newer nicotine pouch brands.
+Only two nicotine strengths, 15 pouches per can (vs. 20 for most competitors), and the highest per-pouch cost in the category.

 VELO